-Welcome to Saturday/Sunday Quilting Bring & Share.
-Bring along your projects and share in the inspiration and conversations buzzing around the Worldwide Quilting Community.
-Do add your thoughts and links in the Comments box at the end of this page.
+Welcome to Saturday Quilting Bring & Share.
+Bring along your project(s) and share in the inspiration and tips circulating through the Worldwide Quilting Community.
+Do click on the links – who knows where a little inspiration might lead you? 🙂 Leave your thoughts and discoveries in the comments box at the bottom of this page.
+Thank you!

 I spent Saturday at Purple Stitches teaching two classes the basics of quilting as part of the Beginners Course.
 I’m blown away by the beautiful quilts being constructed.
 A bit of serendipity when I got home and checked through my emails: Christ Watson has published a great post about quilting and binding as part of her ‘Terrace Tiles’ QAL,packed full of expert tips and a video showing